OVERVIEW

 C Corporation

 Business owners operating a C corporation can also open a solo 401k as long as they don’t have any employees in their business.
-As with an S corporation, only earned income is eligible.
-Distributions you receive as a shareholder do not count.
+The same with an S corporation, only earned W-2 income is eligible.
+Distributions you receive as a shareholder do not count as eligible income.

 Contribution limits for a C corporation